dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

 ***If you see this: DO A PULL TO get updated README***

-First start by implementing `pinned-vm.c:pin_mmu_init`.
+First start by implementing `pinned-vm.c:pin_mmu_init` and `pin_set_context` at the same time (`pin_mmu_init` will allocate the invalid page table and `pin_set_context` will use it).

 This will get you to read the `1-test-basic-tutorial.c` test case and understand it since it's an extended example of how to do vm.
-You want to:
+For init, you want to:

   1. Initialize the hardware,
   2. create the invalid page table;
   3. set the domain register.

-You should be able to pretty easily finish `pin_mmu_init` using the code from the first test case.
+You should be able to pretty easily finish both using the code from the first test case.

 Then start going through the rest (I'll add more discussion).